 Consisting of over 4,000 acres, Griffith Park is the largest municipal park with urban wilderness in the United States.
 There are numerous attractions within the park including the Los Angeles Zoo, the Griffith Observatory, the Autry National Center, and the Greek Theatre.
-There are TONS of running opportunities in the park — too numerous to come up with one “route” as there are also 53 miles of trails, fire roads, etc. Note that lots of the running here is hilly!
+There are TONS of running opportunities in the park , with 53 miles of trails, and fire roads.
+Note that lots of the running here is hilly, as the elevation ranges from 400 feet to 1600 feet.
 The park is in north L.A. just north of the 101 and west of the I-5.
 It’s 2.5 miles from the Sunset Blvd./Hollywood Blvd. intersection.
-Recommended running options:

 - Big Loop (8.6 miles): Griffith Park Drive from the Los Feliz Boulevard/Riverside Drive entrance, following the Drive to Zoo Drive and Crystal Springs Dr.

 - Crystal Springs Dr. to the Zoo and then trails back, paralleling Griffith Park Dr. ~2.3 miles with many options.